snehaagarwal625/cubyts-project/README.md

 # ONE API which will provide a solution for all the problem statements mentioned below.
 1. Problem statement 1: Odd vs. even:
   1. Input: 1, 4, 2, 3, 3, 9, 1,7, 8, 5
-  2. Expected output: 2, 4, 8, 9, 1, 1, 3, 3, 5, 7
+  2. Expected output: 2, 4, 8, 1, 1, 3, 3, 5, 7, 9
-  3. Expected logic: Display the even numbers in ascendind followed by the odd numbers, displayed in ascending order.
+  3. Expected logic: Display the even numbers in ascending followed by the odd numbers, displayed in ascending order.
 2. Problem statement 2: Playing with Os and 1s:
   1. Input: 0, 0, 0, 1, 1, 0, 0, 1, 1, 1, 0, 0, 0 , 0, 1, 1, 1, 0, 1, 1, 1, 0, 0
   2. Expected output: 0, 1, 1, 0, 1, 1, 1 0, 0, 1, 1, 1, 1, 1, 1, 0.